jazz-it/wii/README.md

 # wii
 **What's In It?**

 Prints a short summary of specific content types recursively by listing corresponding disk usage for each directory.
-The script will sort results by size in reverse order.
+The script will order results by size in reverse.
 If there are many directories found, the script will limit the output to top 50 largest directories.

 > This project may be used as a demonstration for `du` project as a usecase for a new `--include` parameter.
 > Users would be able to measure disk usage of specific file types, which is currently not supported.